Probing the accretion geometry of black hole X-ray binaries: A multi-mission spectro-polarimetric and timing study: Analysis and Results

 Interestingly, for Swift J$1727.8-1613$, we observe that both {\it MAXI/GSC} and {\it Swift/BAT} flux decrease as its outburst progresses.
 The $HR$ also sharply decreases and anti-correlates with the accompanied radio flux density (see Fig. \ref{fig:lcurve}c-d).
 The variation of both low and high energy fluxes along with $HR$ in presence of radio ejection suggest that the source evolves through spectral state transitions.
 In particular, we notice exceptionally bright ($\gtrsim 3$ Crab) intermediate states ($HR \sim 0.1-0.5$, E1-E5) followed by relatively faint ($\sim 30$ mCrab) softer states ($HR \sim 0.04-0.1$, E6-E7) before the appearance of dimmed ($\sim 100$ mCrab) hard state ($HR \sim 0.3$, E8) (see Table \ref{tab:log2}).
 Moreover, these variability features resemble the `canonical' state transition as HIMS $\rightarrow$ SIMS $\rightarrow$ HSS $\rightarrow$ LHS (decay), commonly exhibited by BH-XRB transients \cite[see][for details]{Nandi-etal2012}.
 Similarly, for Cyg X$-1$, we observe a marginal increase in the {\it MAXI/GSC} count rate and a corresponding decrease in the {\it Swift/BAT} count rate during epochs E3 to E7.
 In the subsequent observations (E8 to E11), the {\it MAXI/GSC} count rate decreases while the {\it Swift/BAT} count rate rises.
 In addition, $HR$ shows a significant drop from $0.4$ to $0.1$ followed by an increase in values exceeding $0.4$.
 This trend possibly indicates the spectral state transitions between LHS (E1-E2, E8-E11) and HSS (E3-E7, E12), respectively (see Table \ref{tab:log}).

 However, only marginal variations are seen in both low- and high-energy count rates for several sources, such as LMC X$-1$, LMC X$-3$, 4U $1957+115$, GX $339-4$, Swift J$151857.0-572147$ and MAXI J$1744-294$.
 For all of them, the hardness ratio remains low ($HR \lesssim 0.1$) and these sources are also detected at flux levels below approximately $100$ mCrab.
 These possibly suggest that the sources are likely in softer spectral states.
 In contrast, Cyg X$-3$ exhibits a clear sequence of state transitions, evolving from the LHS to the HSS, then to the SIMS, and back to HSS.
 This evolution is accompanied by moderate changes in count rates and hardness ratio, and is likely associated with strong radio flares ($\sim 100$ mJy) (see Table \ref{tab:log}, Fig. \ref{fig:lcurve}, and \citealt[]{Veledina-etal2024a}).
 For 4U $1630-47$, HSS \citep{Kushwaha-etal2023a} and SPL \citep{Rodriguez-etal2023} states are observed with reasonable variations in the count rates and $HR$.
 It is worth noting that IGR $17091-3624$ is observed in the LHS at $\sim 1$ Crab {\it MAXI/GSC} flux with $HR\sim 0.4$, very similar to the LHS observations of Cyg X$-1$.
+Furthermore, GRS $1915+105$ is observed with {\it IXPE} in its present faint and obscured state with a flux level of $\sim 6$ mCrab only (see Fig. \ref{fig:lcurve}).
+We find that observations in harder spectral states (LHS and HIMS) and relatively softer spectral states (HSS, SIMS and SPL) of the sources are separated in two distinct regions of $HR$ variations (see Fig. \ref{fig:lcurve}).
+In particular, $HR \sim 0.22$ separates two regions, with $HR > 0.22$ indicating harder and $HR < 0.22$ corresponds to softer spectral states with few exceptions.